diogogomesaraujo/rust-shell/README.md

 # rust-shell

-This is a small project I made to deepen my understanding of Threads Pipes and the differences between C and Rust.
+This is a small project I made to deepen my understanding of Rust and Shells.
 ## Demo

 ## Features